tiwater/ticos-client/sdk/android/README.md

 ### 1. Obtain the Development Package

-Verify the latest versions of `ticos-agent-common` and `ticos-agent-service` from Maven, such as 0.9.0.
+Verify the latest versions of `ticos-agent-common` and `ticos-agent-service` from [Maven Central Repository](https://central.sonatype.com/search?namespace=com.tiwater), such as 0.9.0.

 ### 2. Add Dependencies